History of mobile phones: Handheld mobile phone

 Prior to 1973, mobile telephony was limited to phones installed in cars and other vehicles.
 The first portable cellular phone commercially available for use on a cellular network was developed by E.F.
 Johnson and Millicom, Inc. It was introduced by Millicom subsidiary Comvik in Sweden in September 1981.

 Motorola was the first company to produce a handheld mobile phone.
-On 3 April 1973, Martin Cooper, a Motorola researcher and executive, made the first mobile telephone call from handheld subscriber equipment, placing a call to Dr. Joel S. Engel of Bell Labs, his rival.
-The prototype handheld phone used by Dr. Cooper weighed 2 kg and measured 23 by 13 by 4.5 cm.
+On 3 April 1973, Martin Cooper, a Motorola researcher and executive, made the first mobile telephone call from handheld subscriber equipment, placing a call to Joel S. Engel of Bell Labs, his rival.
+The prototype handheld phone used by Cooper weighed 2 kg and measured 23 by 13 by 4.5 cm.
 The prototype offered a talk time of just 30 minutes and took 10 hours to re-charge.
 Commonly referred to as "the Brick", it was not commercially launched until October 1983, and only then in the U.S.

 John F. Mitchell, Motorola's chief of portable communication products and Cooper's boss in 1973, played a key role in advancing the development of handheld mobile telephone equipment.
 Mitchell successfully pushed Motorola to develop wireless communication products that would be small enough to use anywhere and participated in the design of the cellular phone.